-The University of Massachusetts Medical School Program in Bioinformatics and Integrative Biology (BIB) was established in 2008 to address one of the most dynamic and central areas in biomedical research—the ever-increasing quantity of molecular data available to scientists.
-Rapidly accumulating data on DNA sequences, protein structures and complex signaling networks has created an unprecedented demand for new approaches, new tools and a new generation of interdisciplinary scientists.
+The Program in Bioinformatics and Integrative Biology (BIB) at the University of Massachusetts Medical School was established in 2008 to address one of the most dynamic and central areas in biomedical research—the ever-increasing quantity of molecular information available to scientists.
+Rapidly accumulating data on DNA sequences, protein structures and complex signaling networks has created an unprecedented demand for new approaches and a new generation of interdisciplinary scientists.

-Under the direction of Zhiping Weng, PhD, the program has expanded to include faculty with extensive expertise in mathematics, computer science, statistics and engineering.
+Under the direction of Zhiping Weng, Professor and Director, the program has expanded to include faculty with extensive expertise in mathematics, computer science, statistics and engineering.
 Our mission is to develop and explore computational and quantitative approaches and tools to help the biomedical research community maximize their understanding of the growing volume and complexity of biomedical big data.

-The program creates an exciting and dynamic environment in which students learn from a team approach that allows them to learn from each other as well as from faculty.
-It provides a unique interdisciplinary training approach in science, mathematics, engineering, medicine and ethics of 21st century biology.
+The Program creates an exciting, dynamic environment in which students learn from a team approach that allows them to learn from each other as well as from the faculty.
+It provides unique interdisciplinary training in the science, engineering, medicine and ethics of 21st century biology.